sammcj/smcleod/content/posts/2023-04-28-estimating/index.md

 In summary, adopting effort-based estimation in Agile and Kanban methodologies and avoiding reverting to dated waterfall style time-based estimation offers numerous advantages, such as better task prioritisation, enhanced communication, and a deeper understanding of task complexity.

-By steering away from time-based estimation and embracing an effort-first mindset, teams can improve their overall software delivery process while optimising resource allocation.
-Connecting this approach to DORA metrics further highlights the impact of effort estimation on an organisation's performance.
+By steering away from time-based estimation and embracing an effort-first mindset, you're optimising your delivery process and resource allocation while operating in a more human-centric way.
+You can take this a step further by connecting this approach to DORA metrics further highlights the impact of effort estimation on an organisation's performance.

-These practices result in delivering high-quality projects efficiently and team sustainably.